 Types of Call Transfer

-Blind Transfer
+Blind Transfer (Cold Transfer)

-Blind transfer, also referred to as cold transfer, occurs when the caller transfers the call to another without any communication between them.
 In this scenario, the transferring caller does not need to provide any information as they hang up after initiating the call transfer.
 It is typically used when no additional information regarding the transaction needs to be passed on.

-Attended Transfer
+Attended Transfer (Warm Transfer)

-Attended transfers, also known as warm transfers, require a bit more involvement from the transferring party.
 In this scenario, the caller is encouraged to speak with the new party before the call is transferred.
 This type of transfer typically involves a brief conversation that can help set expectations and provide context for both parties.

-This type of transfer is beneficial when providing an account number, information about what actions should take place, or other pertinent details.
+This type of transfer is beneficial when providing an account number, information about what actions should take place or other pertinent details.
 It also helps ensure no confusion when someone picks up on the other end.

 Voicemail Transfer